 How to get involved

-We also welcome your ideas and possible contribution to the project on a more extended level - please get in touch if you are interested.
+We welcome your ideas and possible contribution to the project - please get in touch if you are interested.

 For further information or staff enquiries, please contact: